avajs/ava/docs/06-configuration.md

 ## Alternative configuration files

 The [CLI] lets you specify a specific configuration file, using the `--config` flag.
 This file is processed just like an `ava.config.js` file would be.
-When the `--config` flag is set, the provided file will override configuration from the `package.json` and `ava.config.js` files.
+When the `--config` flag is set, the provided file will override all configuration from the `package.json` and `ava.config.js` files.
+The configuration is not merged.

 You can use this to customize configuration for a specific test run.
 For instance, you may want to run unit tests separately from integration tests: